cb372/smart-meter-yet/README.md

 ## How it works

-It runs Cypress in an AWS Lambda function on an hourly schedule.
+It runs Cypress in a Fargate task on an hourly schedule.

-The Lambda artifact is a Docker image, based on the official Cypress image.

 ## Environment variables